 Drug-induced lupus erythematosus (DILE) is defined as a lupus-like syndrome temporally related to continuous drug exposure which resolves after discontinuation of the offending drug.
 There are currently no standard diagnostic criteria for DILE and the pathomechanisms are still unclear.
-Similarly to idiopathic lupus, DILE can be diveded into systemic (SLE), subacute cutaneous (SCLE) and chronic lupus (CCLE).
-Systemic DILE cutaneous is characterized by typical lupus-like symptoms including skin signs, usually mild systemic involvement and a typical laboratory profile with positive antinuclear and anti-histone antibodies, while anti-double strand (ds) DNA and anti-extractable nuclear antigens antibodies are rare (16).
+Similarly to idiopathic lupus, DILE can be diveded into systemic (SLE), subacute cutaneous (SCLE) and chronic cutaneous lupus (CCLE).
+Systemic DILE is characterized by typical lupus-like symptoms including skin signs, usually mild systemic involvement and a typical laboratory profile with positive antinuclear and anti-histone antibodies, while anti-double strand (ds) DNA and anti-extractable nuclear antigens antibodies are rare (16).

-Sulphasalazine and Anti TNF alpha have been associated with DILE in several cases in the literature (17).
-Yet this risk of developing Lupus under anti TNF alpha is very low(17), which leads to asking if we should or not use biological therapy in patients with SLE.
+119 Sulphasalazine and Anti TNF alpha have been associated with DILE in several cases in the literature (17).
+120 Yet this risk of developing Lupus under anti TNF alpha is very low (17), which leads to asking if we should or 121 not use biological therapy in patients with SLE.

 Here are some cases of DILE, in patients treated for UC.

-Griffiths and al. (18) report a case of a patient who developed a lupus syndrome while receiving sulphasalazine for ulcerative colitis.
+Griffiths and al. (??8) report a case of a patient who developed a lupus syndrome while receiving sulphasalazine for ulcerative colitis.
 They first obtained remission, then the patient developed a non-deforming arthritis with active synovitis of shoulders, wrists, metacarpophalangeal joints, proximal interphalangeal joints and digital vasculiticlesions,.
 Anti-nuclear antibodies (ANA) were present in high titres with a homogeneous pattern.
-DNA antibody concentrations were raised (190 U/ml (normal: <25 U/ml)).
+DNA antibody concentrations were raised (190 U/ml (normal:<25 U/ml)).

 A drug-induced lupus syndrome was suspected, so sulphasalazine was stopped, cilincal conditions were then slowly resolving.
-Levels of DNA binding activity and ANA titres remained high for six months after sulphasalazine was stopped, but then fell to normal(18).
+Levels of DNA binding activity and ANA titres remained high for six months after sulphasalazine was stopped, but then fell to normal (18).
+Another study reviewed 13 cases of DILE due to infliximab in patients with inflammatory bowel diseases IBD (19).
+In these series of patients, DILE was a femalepreponderant disease with a female-to-male ratio of 11:2, and 5 patients were treated for ulcerative colitis (19).